The Nose Creek Area Structure Plan

 Frequently-Asked Questions

-The Project Plan Area borders Rocky View County.
-Following higher-order Intermunicipal policy, we will collaborate with Rocky View County Administration during ASP development.
+Calgary and Rocky View County share a municipal boundary along Highway 568 and Highway 2.
+Following higher-order Intermunicipal policy, we will co-operate with Rocky View County Administration during ASP development.
 Working with all interested parties, including Rocky View County, is good planning practice.

 Yes.
 The City of Calgary has a long-established framework for the creation of Area Structure Plans.
 Commonly referred to as the ‘Developer-Funded Model’, this framework allows developer or landowner to apply to The City to create a new development plan for greenfield sites.
 All costs for the plan development are charged back to the developer or landowner.
 They are often the sole or majority landowner within the area being considered for plan development.